 Sometimes, fish eat their babies when mistaking them for food, especially when the fries are too small.

-Why do male fish eat their eggs?
+why do fish eat their babies infographic

-Why do guppies eat their babies?
+Why do fish eat their babies infographic.

 Conclusion

 There are many different reasons why fish eat their young.
 In most cases, this behavior is driven by the need to survive.
+To maintain the harmony of your aquarium ecosystem, consider following the National Park Aquarium tips outlined in guide to creating a thriving aquarium ecosystem.

 What do you have to say about young fish being devoured by their parents?
 Do you think there could be a deeper meaning behind this act?
 Let us know in the comments below!